exilon/QuickLib/README.md

 --------

 Small delphi/Firemonkey(Windows,Android,OSX & IOS) and fpc(Windows & Linux) library containing interesting and quick to implement functions, created to simplify application development and crossplatform support and improve productivity.
+* NEW: QuickConfigJson reload if config file changed
 * NEW: First version with OSX/IOS partial support
 * NEW: Refactorized Quick.Config (more easy)
 * NEW: TScheduledTasks: New schedule methods.